A North American mill operator is sourcing multi-layer cartons to make up for a decline in recycled paper tied to pandemic shutdowns.

 “In this period of transformation in the recycling industry, price volatility is a significant issue for sorting centers like Société Via,” the release stated.
 “The development of an agreement of this type is therefore welcomed because it also ensures a stable price for these materials that will be recycled.”

-In general, carton availability remains tight, Yardley noted.
-But Sustana is evaluating an expansion project that would allow the company to expand its carton processing capacity from 4,000 tons per year to 15,000 tons per year.
+In general, SOP availability remains tight, Yardley noted.
+Sustana is evaluating an expansion project that would allow the company to expand its carton processing capacity from 4,000 tons per year to 15,000 tons per year.
 That would involve installing a shredder to size-reduce the cartons to a specified size, aiding in the recycling process, she explained.

 More stories about fiber